lemayian23/E-commerce/doc/cla/corporate/coopiteasy.md

 Belgium, 2022-10-26

-Coop IT Easy SC agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Coop IT Easy SC agrees to the terms of the ecommerce Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this